wilvk/sample-deploy-pipeline/building-the-pipeline.md

 <img src="images/building-the-pipeline-save.png" width="600"/>

-Then from the job task menu, select `Build Now`.
+Then from the job task list, select `Build Now`.

 Your app should now be building.
 It should take up to a minute or so to complete.